Written by Vedika Pathania, a second-year student.

 The Quad and China

-Despite the Quad’s clearly visible or understood; obvious. commitment to a wide range of issues, the threat posed by China remains its rationale.
+Despite the Quad’s apparent commitment to a wide range of issues, the threat posed by China remains its rationale.
 Each of the Quad’s member states has its own reasons to be concerned about China’s rise, and limiting Beijing’s regional advances is in everyone’s best interests.
 China was initially opposed to the establishment of the Quad, and its stance has not altered in the 13 years afterward.
 Despite the fact that the Quad is often viewed as anti-China, the joint statement makes no direct mention of China or military security.

 The Quad’s action to form task forces on vaccine research and critical technologies can thus be interpreted as an attempt to regulate China, but more notably, to establish a democratic, inclusionary blueprint that will encourage other countries to collaborate with the Quad.